-November is the Hockey Fights Cancer Month across the NHL.
-Each of the 31 NHL Clubs celebrate their own Hockey Fights Cancer Night.
-In addition to other HFC activations and messaging, these games will feature lavender dasher boards and coaches and broadcasters will be wearing HFC ties.
-Players on the team celebrating their Hockey Fights Cancer Night will wear special Hockey Fights Cancer jerseys and use lavender stick tape during warmups
+November is Hockey Fights Cancer Month across the NHL.
+Each of the 31 NHL Clubs will celebrate their own Hockey Fights Cancer Night.
+In addition to other HFC activations and messaging, these games will feature lavender dasher boards (lavender representing all cancers), and coaches and broadcasters will be wearing HFC ties.
+Players celebrating their Hockey Fights Cancer Night will wear special Hockey Fights Cancer jerseys and use lavender stick tape during warmups.

-Hockey Fights Cancer will, once again, help American Cancer Society, Canadian Cancer Society and the Movember Foundation provide a better quality of life for patients, caregivers, and their families.
+Hockey Fights Cancer will, once again, help the American Cancer Society, Canadian Cancer Society, and Movember Foundation provide a better quality of life for patients, caregivers, and their families.

 Through American Cancer Society (ACS), Canadian Cancer Society (CCS) and Movember, donations to Hockey Fights Cancer support people affected by cancer, their families and caregivers.
 Some of the many ways include:

-Lodging - Cancer patients and their families often need to travel long distances to seek specialized treatments that can take weeks or months.
-Fan donations to HFC help provide cancer patients and caregivers with a welcoming, caring place to stay when traveling away from home for necessary treatment in US and Canada.
-In fact, donations through HFC during the 2017-18 season are helping ACS provide over 5,000 nights of lodging for patients and their caregivers
+Lodging - Cancer patients and their families often need to travel away from home to get their treatments, some lasting weeks or months.
+Donations to Hockey Fights Cancer help ACS and CCS provide cancer patients and caregivers with a welcoming, caring place to stay while traveling for necessary treatment in the United States and Canada.
+Funds raised through Hockey Fights Cancer during the 2018-2019 season helped provide over 33,000 nights of free lodging for patients and their caregivers.

-Transportation - Getting to and from appointments is a source of stress for many patients.
-To help relieve this burden, donations through Hockey Fights Cancer from the 2017-18 season will allow ACS & CCS to provide over 15,000 rides to treatment for patients, free of charge
+Transportation - Getting to and from appointments can be a source of stress for many patients with cancer.
+To help relieve this burden, donations through Hockey Fights Cancer from the 2018-2019 season help ACS and CCS provide over 64,000 rides to treatment for patients, free of charge.

-Symptom Management Support - Donations through Hockey Fights Cancer during the 2017-18 season helped Movember provide free symptom management support before and after treatment to over 1,300 men with prostate cancer across US and Canada
+Symptom Management Support - Funds raised through Hockey Fights Cancer during the 2018-19 season helped Movember provide free symptom management support before and after treatment to over 1,300 men with prostate cancer across the United States and Canada.